balancer/docs-v3/docs/concepts/router/README.md

 # Router

 A Router is the required contract to facilitate user interactions with the Balancer V3 Vault.
-A Router acts as the default entrypoint for user operations and provides the required API to facilitate the user operations & queries
+A Router acts as the default entrypoint for user operations and provides the required API to facilitate the user operations & queries.

 ## Router design